Seven Days (2007 film)

-Seven Days (Korean: 세븐 데이즈) is a 2007 South Korean crime thriller film directed by Won Shin-yun, starring Yunjin Kim and Park Hee-soon.
+Seven Days (Korean: 세븐 데이즈) is a 2007 South Korean crime thriller film directed by Won Shin-yun and starring Yunjin Kim.

 The film had 2,107,849 admissions nationwide and was the 9th most-attended domestic film of 2007.
 In 2008, Kim won Best Actress at the Grand Bell Awards, and Park won Best Supporting Actor at the Blue Dragon Film Awards and Korean Film Awards.

-The film has also been remade in Bollywood titled Jazbaa.
+The film was also been remade in Bollywood as the 2015 film Jazbaa.

 Plot

 Yoo Ji-yeon (Yunjin Kim) is a prominent lawyer, who has yet to lose a case.
 While Ji-yeon is taking part in a parents-only race at her daughter's field day, her daughter disappears.

 Later in the day, Ji-yeon receives a phone call from the man who abducted her daughter.
 The man makes it clear that he is not interested in her money.
 Rather, he tells her that the only way she will ever see her daughter again is to defend a five-time convicted felon who is appealing his conviction for rape and murder.
 Ji-yeon has only seven days before his trial ends.